devBetterCoin/BetterCoin/README.md

   - `burn(uint256 amount)`: Burns a specified amount of tokens from the caller's balance.
   - `burnFrom(address account, uint256 amount)`: Burns a specified amount of tokens from a specific account using the caller's allowance.

-#### 3.1.2 BTTBurnVault.sol
+#### 3.1.2 EVABurnVault.sol

 - **Assets**:
   - `wbtc`: The wBTC token contract.
-  - `btt`: The BTT token contract.
+  - `eva`: The EVA token contract.
 - **Events**:
-  - `burnMade(uint256 bttBurned, uint256 wbtcWithdrew)`: Emitted when BTT tokens are burned and wBTC is withdrawn.
+  - `burnMade(uint256 EVABurned, uint256 wbtcWithdrew)`: Emitted when EVA tokens are burned and wBTC is withdrawn.
 - **Functions**:
-  - `constructor(address _addrBtt, address _addrWbtc)`: Sets the BTT and wBTC contract addresses.
+  - `constructor(address _addrEVA, address _addrWbtc)`: Sets the EVA and wBTC contract addresses.
-  - `backingWithdraw(uint256 amount)`: Burns BTT tokens and withdraws a proportional amount of wBTC.
+  - `backingWithdraw(uint256 amount)`: Burns EVA tokens and withdraws a proportional amount of wBTC.

-#### 3.1.3 BTTMarket.sol
+#### 3.1.3 EVAMarket.sol

 - **Assets**:
-  - `btt`: The BTT token contract.
+  - `eva`: The EVA token contract.
   - `marketToken`: The market token contract.
 - **Events**:
-  - `userBought(uint256 marketTokenFromUser, uint256 bttToUser)`: Emitted when a user buys BTT.
+  - `userBought(uint256 marketTokenFromUser, uint256 EVAToUser)`: Emitted when a user buys EVA.
-  - `userSold(uint256 marketTokenToUser, uint256 bttFromUser)`: Emitted when a user sells BTT.
+  - `userSold(uint256 marketTokenToUser, uint256 EvaFromUser)`: Emitted when a user sells EVA.
 - **Functions**:
-  - `constructor(address _addrBtt, address _addrMarketToken, uint256 _marketTokenPer100Btt, uint256 _fee)`: Sets the contract addresses, initial rate, and fee.
+  - `constructor(address _addrEva, address _addrMarketToken, uint256 _marketTokenPer100EVA, uint256 _fee)`: Sets the contract addresses, initial rate, and fee.
-  - `buy(uint256 amount)`: Allows a user to buy BTT tokens with market tokens.
+  - `buy(uint256 amount)`: Allows a user to buy EVA tokens with market tokens.
-  - `sell(uint256 amount)`: Allows a user to sell BTT tokens for market tokens.
+  - `sell(uint256 amount)`: Allows a user to sell EVA tokens for market tokens.
-  - `setRate(uint256 _marketTokenPer100Btt)`: Sets the price of 100 BTT tokens in market tokens.
+  - `setRate(uint256 _marketTokenPer100EVA)`: Sets the price of 100 EVA tokens in market tokens.
-  - `setFee(uint256 _fee)`: Sets the transaction fee for selling BTT tokens.
+  - `setFee(uint256 _fee)`: Sets the transaction fee for selling EVA tokens.
   - `withdrawAll()`: Withdraws all tokens from the contract.

 #### 3.2 Architecture Overview